nrwl/nx/docs/shared/packages/linter/eslint-plugin.md

 ### Enforce Module Boundaries rule

 The `enforce-module-boundaries` ESLint rule enables you to define strict rules for accessing resources between different projects in the repository.
-Enforcing strict boundaries helps keep prevent unplanned cross-dependencies.
-Read more about it on a [dedicated page](/packages/eslint-plugin/documents/enforce-module-boundaries)
+Enforcing strict boundaries helps prevent unplanned cross-dependencies.
+Read more about it on a [dedicated page](/packages/eslint-plugin/documents/enforce-module-boundaries).

+### Dependency Checks rule

+The `@nx/dependency-checks` ESLint rule enables you to discover mismatches between dependencies specified in a project's `package.json` and the dependencies that your project actually depends on.
+Read more about it on a [dedicated page](/packages/eslint-plugin/documents/dependency-checks).